toji/toji.dev/webgpu-gltf-case-study/index.md

 Prior to the addition of materials our render loop was pretty tight, with a reasonably minimal amount of state setting to draw our scene.
 Now, however, we've added back in a per-primitive `setBindGroup()` for the material properties after working so hard to remove one in the instancing section.
 Is there anything we can do about that?

 Turns out, yes!
 One thing we should consider is that it's fairly common for models, especially larger ones, to share materials across multiple meshes/primitives.
 Think of, for instance, the "sponza" scene.
 That model contains 25 materials and 33 primitives (many of which are instanced).
-Obviously some of the primitves must use the same material.
+Obviously some of the primitives must use the same material.

 Given this, it's likely that at least a few of our `setBindGroup()` calls are redundant.
 It would be nice to eliminate those, right?

 Thinking through the chain of dependencies, any given material may have properties which change the render pipeline, but there's also a good chance that many materials will share a pipeline (assuming the primitives using the material have compatible buffer layouts).
-We can also predict that the number of materials in our scene will be greater than or equal to the number of pipielines, and the number of primitives will be greater than or equal to the number of materials.
+We can also predict that the number of materials in our scene will be greater than or equal to the number of pipelines, and the number of primitives will be greater than or equal to the number of materials.
 As such, ideally we'd like our render loop to look a bit more like this:

 * For each pipeline
    * Set pipeline